numonof/React-useState-project-product-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [React simple project for UseState](https://github.com/numonof/React-useState-project-product-app).

 ## Available Scripts